GamesOfArcadia/cognitive-influence-rating/README.md

 ## Models

 The tool supports three Gemini models.
-Results may vary between models — different models weigh language patterns differently.
+Results may vary between models: different models weigh language patterns differently.
 If a result surprises you, try the other model.

-- **Gemini 2.5 Flash** — default, good balance of speed and accuracy
+- **Gemini 2.5 Flash** : default, good balance of speed and accuracy
-- **Gemini 2.5 Flash Lite** — faster, can be more sensitive to subtle stylistic manipulation
+- **Gemini 2.5 Flash Lite** : faster, can be more sensitive to subtle stylistic manipulation
-- **Gemini 2.5 Pro** — untested, doesn't seem to accept free tier key
+- **Gemini 2.5 Pro** : untested, doesn't seem to accept free tier key

 ---